Gratitude is like a muscle that can be exercised. It takes time to build.

 This is task number one on our gratitude challenge template, however, feel free to complete the 30 days of this gratitude challenge in any order you’d like.

-This first six tasks will make you happier and more grateful for your health and wellness.
+These six tasks are here to make you happier and more grateful for your health and wellness.

 1. Spend Time Outside in Nature and the Sun